 - Be self-aware.
 Remember to think about how your communication could be perceived by the clients.
 Remember, they won’t be able to read your facial expressions or see your mouth move when you speak.

 - Utilise your imagination.
-If you're struggling to communicate with your client and their family, utilise what’s around you.
+If you're struggling to communicate with the client and their family, utilise what’s around you.
 Whether that’s typing your message on your phone or writing it on a piece of paper, it might make things more manageable.
-When caring for younger clients consider drawing funny pictures to keep them engaged and entertained, especially if they are feeling stressed or anxious and unable to hear you.
+When caring for younger clients, consider drawing funny pictures to keep them engaged and entertained, especially if they are feeling stressed or anxious and unable to hear you.